 Crimping is used to create a separable connection between wires and connectors.
 It involves inserting a stripped wire into a metal section (barrel or terminal) and using a crimping tool to apply pressure and compress the section tightly around the wire.
 They are often used for terminating stranded wire.
 Ring, spade, and blade connectors use crimping to join a wire to the connector.

-Crimping a wire connection.
-Image Credit: Cable Organizer
+Crimped wire connection.
+Image Credit: Eastern Beaver Company

 Crimped connections are often preferred for a number of reasons: